Mireille Enos

+Marie Mireille Enos (/mɪəˈreɪ ˈiːnəs/; born September 22, 1975) is an American actress known for the lead role as homicide detective Sarah Linden in the drama series The Killing.

 Early life

-Enos was born on September 22, 1975, the daughter of Monique, a French teacher, and Jon Goree Enos.
-Her father was American, from Texas, and her mother was French.
-She is the fourth of five children, all of whom work in the arts industry in some capacity.
-Her brothers are Jongiorgi and Raphael, and sisters are Veronique and Ginger.
-Her younger sister, Ginger, is a modern dancer.
+Enos was born on September 22, 1975, in Kansas City, Missouri.
+She is the daughter of Monique, a French teacher, and Jon Goree Enos.
+Her father is American, from Texas, and her mother is from France.
+Enos speaks French fluently.

+Enos has two brothers and two sisters.
+Her older sister, Veronique Enos Kaefer, is the vice president of philanthropy at The Michael J. Fox Foundation.

-Her family moved to Houston, Texas when Enos was five years old.
-There, she attended the High School for the Performing and Visual Arts.
-Enos studied theater at Brigham Young University, graduating with a bachelor of arts in acting in 1997.
-While a student, she won the Irene Ryan Award at the Kennedy Center in Washington, D.C., an award annually presented to the nation's top collegiate actor.
+Her family moved to Sugar Land, Texas, when she was five years old.
+She attended Houston's High School for the Performing and Visual Arts, where she underwent acting training.
+Enos studied theater at Brigham Young University (BYU) but left during her third year to pursue acting in New York City.
+While a BYU student, she won the Irene Ryan Award at the Kennedy Center in Washington, D.C., an award annually presented to the nation's top collegiate actor.

 Career

-1994–2010
+1994–2009

 Enos made her screen acting debut in the television film Without Consent (1994).
-She made her feature film debut with small role in the romantic comedy Someone Like You (2001) starring Ashley Judd.
-On television she had number of guest-starring parts in numerous shows, including Sex and the City, Strong Medicine, Rescue Me, Without a Trace, Crossing Jordan, CSI: Miami, Medium and Law & Order: Criminal Intent.
+She made her feature film debut with a small role in the romantic comedy Someone Like You (2001) starring Ashley Judd.
+She has guest-starred in a number of television shows, including Sex and the City, Strong Medicine, Rescue Me, Without a Trace, Crossing Jordan, CSI: Miami, Medium and Law & Order: Criminal Intent.

-She also appeared in several stage productions.
-She played Perdita in the 2002 Shakespeare Theatre Company production of The Winter's Tale at the Lansburgh Theater in Washington, DC.
+Enos played Perdita in the 2002 Shakespeare Theatre Company production of The Winter's Tale at the Lansburgh Theater in Washington, D.C.
 She appeared in the 2005 Broadway revival production of Who's Afraid of Virginia Woolf?, which starred Kathleen Turner and Bill Irwin.
 For her performance she received a Tony Award nomination for Best Featured Actress in a Play.

-In 2007, Enos joined the cast of the HBO drama series Big Love about a polygamous family.
+In 2007, Enos joined the cast of the HBO drama series Big Love, about a polygamous family.
 She played the roles of twin sisters JoDean Marquart and Kathy Marquart.
 She was a regular cast member in the third and fourth seasons.